GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    ![A console window displays indicating customers and sales have been inserted into the customers and sales collections](images/rag_load_data_customers_sales_loaded.png "Customers and sales loaded")

-## Browse the data in the Cosmos DB (MongoDB)
+## Browse the data in the Cosmos DB

 1. Install MongoDb extension in VS code : `MongoDB for VS code`

    ![alt text](images/rag_load_data_image-6.png)

-2. then add a connection to the data.
+2. Add a connection to the data.

    ![alt text](images/rag_load_data_image-2.png)